Ayla Holdom and Craig Jones MBE

 Pride in Armed Forces Day with Ayla Holdom and Craig Jones MBE

-• How their career experiences have influenced their leadership style and approach to driving change
+• How their careers have shaped their leadership styles

 Ayla Holdom - Pride in Armed Forces Day

 Ayla Holdom is a distinguished aviator and advocate, whose career and personal journey are both inspiring and impactful.
-Ayla served in the Royal Air Force for 13 years, where she excelled as a Sea King helicopter Captain with the RAF Search and Rescue team, responding to over 400 SAR missions and receiving formal commendation for her exemplary service.
-In 2010, Ayla courageously came out as transgender, continuing her operational role with unwavering support from her colleagues and the armed forces.
+Ayla served in the Royal Air Force for 13 years, where she excelled as a Sea King helicopter Captain with the RAF Search and Rescue Force alongside Prince William, responding to over 400 SAR missions and receiving formal commendation for her exemplary service.
+In 2010, Ayla became the first openly transgender pilot in the British Armed Forces:

 Ayla now is a pilot for the National Police Air Service, supporting police forces across the UK.
 Her commitment to advocacy extends beyond her aviation career; she volunteers with All About Trans, is a proud patron for Mermaids, and serves on the Stonewall Trans Advisory Group.
 Her efforts have been recognised in the Independent on Sunday Rainbow List and the Attitude Pride Awards.